- A user-friendly guide to losing the plot

-Fruitcake covers the course of a night shift on an acute psychiatric ward seen through the eyes of a jaded nurse who hears the voice of God.
+Fruitcake covers the course of a night shift on a mental health ward seen through the eyes of a jaded nurse who hears the voice of God.
 In this case, God happens to be a kindly Jamaican woman who gives him ten benevolent commandments to help him through the shift; and life.

-Fruitcake is based on twelve years Rob spent working as a registered nurse in psychiatric units around the UK and Australia.
+Fruitcake is based on twelve years Rob spent working as a registered nurse in mental health units around the UK and Australia.

 Reviews for Fruitcake